arangodb/docs/3.10/administration-reduce-memory-footprint.md

 Limiting the overall RAM usage
 ------------------------------

-A first, simple approach could be to simply tell the `arangod` process as a whole to use only a certain amount of memory.
+A first simple approach could be to simply tell the `arangod` process as a whole to use only a certain amount of memory.
 This is done by overriding the detected memory size using the [`ARANGODB_OVERRIDE_DETECTED_TOTAL_MEMORY`](programs-arangod-env-vars.html) environment variable.

-This will essentially scale down `arangod`'s memory usage to the given value.
+This essentially scales down `arangod`'s memory usage to the given value.
 This is for example a first measure if more than one `arangod` server are running on the same machine.

-Note however, that certain subsystems will then still be able to use an arbitrary amount of RAM, depending on the load from the user.
-If you want to protect your server against such misusages and for more detailed tuning of the various subsystems, the sections below will be useful.
+Note, however, that certain subsystems will then still be able to use an arbitrary amount of RAM, depending on the load from the user.
+If you want to protect your server against such misusages and for more detailed tuning of the various subsystems, consult the sections below.

-Before we get into the nitty-gritty details, we provide an overview over the different subsystems of ArangoDB that are using significant amounts of RAM.
+Before getting into the nitty-gritty details, check the overview over the different subsystems of ArangoDB that are using significant amounts of RAM.